Spirit of Discovery blog

 A slightly delayed arrival led to a bit of congestion at the onset for both tour and independent guests, as the Explore Ashore team co-ordinated the shuttle boats at the pontoon area.
 All guests had to get through the terminal area to gain access to these boats.
 So a slow initial start, but a great turn out as the day unfolded.

-The canal bustling with watercraft: vaparettos, water taxis, motor launches, squat barges and the ubiquitous black gondolas.
+The canal bustling with watercraft: vaporetto, water taxis, motor launches, squat barges and the ubiquitous black gondolas.
 One can only visualize Venice in her heyday when gilded barges plied the waterways and gondoliers cruised the canals.
 The grandeur of the Doges still exists in the elaborate Palaces and residences that flank the wide cobblestone plaza of San Marco; the hotels and houses where famous writers and noble families once lived.

 Venice as one knows, getting around by boat is the main means of transportation.
 There are no cars.
-A good way to see the city and the outlying islands is by vaparetto, the waterbuses that ply Venice's canals along with the fleets of other craft.
+A good way to see the city and the outlying islands is by vaporetto, the waterbuses that ply Venice's canals along with the fleets of other craft.
 Buying a day pass is a great way to get around so you can hop on and off at any stop.

 Our first day ended with Venice’s’ Night Time Concert: Baroque & the Opera, a truly remarkable experience with guests humming pieces from Puccini’s ‘Tosca’ and Verdi’s ‘La Traviata’ on their return back to the ship.